andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 First of all, we should know that Idris2 is not an optimizing compiler.
 Currently its focus is only to compile dependently typed functional code in a timely manner.
 Its main purpose is to check if the given program is correct in a dependently typed setting and generate code in form of a lambda-calculus like IR where higher-order functions are present.
-(TODO: Which type?)
-Although by its other intermediate languages loosen the abstractions and make friendlier for other code generation techniques.
-It should be stressed that all the aggressive code optimizations should happen in the custom back-ends.
+Idris has 3 intermediate representations for code generation, at every level we get a simpler representation, closer to machine code, but it should be stressed that all the aggressive code optimizations should happen in the custom back-ends.
 The quality and readability of the generated back-end code is on the shoulders of the implementor of the back-end.
 With this in mind let's answer the questions above.